© ORT SUD

 The "Léiffrächen" in Kayl is a national place of pilgrimage and memorial

-A small chapel in a grotto in which the "Léiffrächen", the patron saint of miners, is laid out; Over time, the place of faith has become an important place of pilgrimage and is inextricably linked with the Luxembourg mining industry and the local mining families.
+A small chapel in a grotto in which the "Léiffrächen", a statue of Mary which is seen as the second patron saint of miners, is honored; Over time, the place of faith has become an important place of pilgrimage and is inextricably linked with the Luxembourg mining industry and the local mining families.

 Practical information